 It takes a lot of time to figure out how good you are at spotting value because you need samples of at least 1.000 bets before you can draw any relevant conclusions…

 You find value each time you find a betting market where the probability of an outcome is greater than the odds being offered, e. g. finding 2.10 odds for backing a team that you believe will win the match 50% of the time.

 In spite of everything, the value in betting is a simple concept, so it shouldn’t be at all difficult to grasp.
-Successfully applying it in the long run, however, is a completely different story.
+Applying it effectively in the long run, however, is a completely different story.

 Consider taking a look at our value betting guide to better understand how odds are made, why the change, and how to calculate the value.

 Perform Methodical Match Analysis

 Some punters will place a bet on any sport and fixture as long as they believe they have an edge, whereas others believe that specialisation is the only way to produce more accurate predictions.

 Either way you want to look at it, you should never rush in to place a bet just because the odds look appealing.
 Although it is true that a single piece of information can determine a 180-degree perception change, pro punters remain patient and do their research thoroughly before placing any bets.
 Hence why it is vital that you spend enough time analysing each bet and:

 - Never place a bet unless you have enough information.
 Pro gamblers utilise many betting tools to maximise long term profit, so it is advisable that you don’t do all your research manually.
 Fortunately, there are several useful tools online, and some of them are free to use, so make sure you get access to the best stats and closely monitor team news.